HaydenClark1/Recipe-Scraper/README.md

 # Recipe Scraper
 Tired of scrolling through endless stories, popups, and ads just to get to a recipe?
-So were we.
+So was I.

 Recipe Scraper is a clean, minimalist web app that extracts the actual recipe and ingredients from cluttered cooking blogs and websites—no fluff, no distractions, just the ingredients and steps you need.